dingyi222666/MyLuaApp/README.md

 It's ***Work In Progress***.
 Now the project is in the **alpha** stage and most features are **not completed**(For example,Build Apk).It means the project is not run well.

-MyLuaApp is an Android App,use **Lua/Java**  to develop Android apps on Android system.
+MyLuaApp can write,run and build Lua script on Android and use Lua to develop Android App.

 You can use lua to develop Android Apps!The project use [AndroLua_pro](https://github.com/nirenr/AndroLua_pro) as lua running framework to run lua in Android.It's fast than [AndroLua](https://github.com/mkottman/AndroLua)